 Over 45 years after its introduction, the Blazer is still busy reinventing its presence—but it's safe to say you've never seen the design like this.
-Backed by Japanese designer Yuta Hosokawa and his READYMADE label, this collaborative release features distorted dimensions and a DIY-inspired aesthetic that retains the style's core DNA while adding a handcrafted feel to the timeless silhouette.
+Backed by Japanese designer Yuta Hosokawa and his READYMADE label, this collaborative release features distorted dimensions and a DIY-inspired aesthetic that retains the style's core DNA while adding a handcrafted feel to the timeless silhouette

-On the upper, fabric overlays pay homage to READYMADE's penchant for employing second-hand materials in pursuit of something new.
+On the upper, fabric overlays pay homage to READYMADE's penchant for employing secondhand materials in pursuit of something new.
 Camouflage-inspired graphics and exposed foam put a fresh twist on the collar and tongue, while the midfoot Swoosh sports re-worked proportions that nod to an OG version of the logo from 1971.
-Underneath, an angular midsole is comprised of standard Nike foams and about 15 percent Nike Grind rubber, meaning the shoe utilises a collection of materials originating from manufacturing scrap and worn-out sneakers that would otherwise enter the waste stream.
+Underneath, an angular midsole is comprised of standard Nike foams and about 15 percent Nike Grind rubber, meaning the shoe utilizes a collection of materials originating from manufacturing scrap and worn-out sneakers that would otherwise enter the waste stream.